Kongduino/tinyGS/README.md

 - **ESP32-S3 150–960Mhz - HELTEC LORA32 V3 SX1262**
 - **ESP32-S3 433Mhz Custom ESP32-S3 433MHz SX1278**

-However, any ESP32 board with sx126x or sx127x módule can be configured using templates.
+However, any ESP32 board with sx126x or sx127x module can be configured using templates.
 You can find more info about them [here](https://github.com/G4lile0/tinyGS/wiki/Board-Templates).

 # Install

 ------

-#### Use our brand new web installer to setup your board for first time.
-Just go to https://installer.tinygs.com and follow the instructions there
+#### Use our brand-new web installer to set up your board for the first time.
+Just go to https://installer.tinygs.com and follow the instructions there.

 -----

 The first time you flash your board you can use the [web installer](https://installer.tinygs.com) using Google Chrome web browser on Linux, Windows or MacOS.
 Follow instructions there.

 You can also download the latest [release](https://github.com/G4lile0/tinyGS/releases) and flash it with PlatformIO.
-If you dont know PlatformIO here you have our [PlatformIO guide](https://github.com/G4lile0/tinyGS/wiki/Platformio).
+If you don't know PlatformIO, here is our [PlatformIO guide](https://github.com/G4lile0/tinyGS/wiki/Platformio).

 Later you can update your Ground Station via [local web OTA or auto update method](https://github.com/G4lile0/tinyGS/wiki/OTA-Update).

-You can also use Arduino IDE, but is a longer and hard path, because you need to install all dependencies.
+You can also use Arduino IDE, but it's a longer and hard path, because you need to install all dependencies.
 [Arduino guide](https://github.com/G4lile0/tinyGS/wiki/Arduino-IDE)

 # Configuration